jeffbski/redux-logic/docs/api.md

  1. validate(depObj, allow, reject) OR transform(depObj, next /*, reject */)
  2. Action from allow/reject/next is passed along to other logic, middleware, and reducers

- 3. process(depObj, dispatch) // only called if allow/next was called
+ 3. process(depObj, dispatch?, done?) // only called if allow/next was called

 Each `depObj` contains `getState`, `action`, along with any user injected deps and a few other advanced properties.
 See [advanced section](#additional-properties-available-to-execution-hooks) for full details.